About baby carriers, slings and backpacks

 - Read the tags for height and weight, and use the right baby carrier for your baby’s size.

-- Tighten the straps before you put your baby in, then use the body straps and limb restraints to provide a snug, secure fit.
+- Tighten the straps before you put your baby in the carrier, then use the straps to get a snug, secure fit.

 - Make sure you can adjust all straps firmly with one hand.